 This summer, while my friends were busy being camp counselors, interning with successful companies, and saving orphans, I built a coffee table with my mom…..and LOVED it.
 Most moms would probably choose a spa day or some retail therapy for stress relief, but when my family hears the miter saw raging from the back porch space turned fully functional wood shop, we know that she’s “unwinding” in her own way.
 That’s just the heart of who she is—a consistently hard worker and daily washer of feet.
 Building this table with her was special because I knew that it would be the focal point of many living room gatherings throughout my final lap of undergrad.
-Tables are the “center of gravity” in a room; Four legs and a flat surface unite us like seats alone just can’t.
+Tables are the “center of gravity” in a room; it’s crazy how four legs and a flat surface can unite a group of people.

 What was most significant to me about this project, however, was knowing that my mom is the person who has taught me more than anyone about what it looks like to welcome neighbors and foreigners alike to the table.
 I saw biblical hospitality in piles of shoes at the front door, whether owned by friends, local college students, former drug addicts, church members, or foreign exchange students, and learned that the wider we open our doors, the more these titles blend into a shared familial identity.
 This coffee table is symbolic to me, a reminder that the simple gospel can unfold in our homes, just as it did in mine through my parents’ hospitality.